emailhippo/whois-developers-dev/source/index.html.md

 See Service reliability for more information on availability and SLA.

 ### Easy integration
-See Client Libraries to see how quick and easy it is to integrate with our services from over 19 different technologies and platforms.
+See [integrations](#integrations) to see how quick and easy it is to integrate with our services from over 19 different technologies and platforms.

 ### Fanatical Service Quality Management (SQM)
 Email Hippo operational staff obsessively monitor services to ensure the best possible uptime and coverage.